Fuxxel/edges/README.md

-# Introducing computational strategies to improve edge creation from predicted object boundaries
+# A thinning algorithm and computational strategies to improve the post-processing of edges

 This repository contains the code and evaluation results for the paper: ...
 If you adapt, remix, transform, or build upon the material, please cite the published paper.